Over 60% of websites run on a CMS today, while many businesses still prefer custom-built sites for full control.

 Custom development is more expensive as compared to using a CMS.
 Although they can access many libraries, frameworks, and reusable parts of code, developers will create the architecture from scratch, putting more strain on your budget than a less flexible but fully functional CMS.

-If cost is your decisive factor, you should be ready to choose CMS developers.
+If cost is your decisive factor, CMS is the better choice.
 However, connecting with a software development business and explaining your proposal is highly advisable.
-It might be easier to estimate your project’s cost precisely with prior industry expertise.
+Estimating your project’s cost precisely with prior industry expertise might be easier.

 Since CMS systems are pre-configured, they save time during development.
 Depending on your desired capabilities, you may need a day to several weeks to customize the site.
 The need to spend months creating and integrating particular functionality is effectively eliminated by the abundance of themes and plugins that are readily available.